followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/dxPivotGrid.md

 ---

-Note that DevExtreme widgets require you to link the jQuery library to your application.
-If you use the Knockout or AngularJS approach, the Knockout or AngularJS library is also required.
-For detailed information on linking these libraries to your project, refer to the topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.

 To provide data for the **PivotGrid** widget, specify a data source. **PivotGrid** accepts the [PivotGridDataSource](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/) data source only.
 You can pass its configuration to the [dataSource](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/#dataSource) field without creating the separate **PivotGridDataSource** object as shown above.